September 2 - September 11/12 2025

 PM

-• Flight departure from Beijing Capital International Airport (PEK) Terminal 2 on Air Koryo flight JS251 at 13:05.
+• Flight departure from Beijing Capital International Airport (PEK) Terminal 2 on Air Koryo flight JS151 at 13:05.
 A 1.5-hour flight with basic lunch (vegetarian option is subject to availability).
 Check-in starts 3 hours prior to departure.

 Overnight | Yanggakdo International Hotel, Pyongyang.
 Home away from home for most (but not all!) foreign visitors to Pyongyang, this 47-story hotel is located on an island in the middle of the Taedong River and offers great views of the city.
 Comfortable rooms and comprehensive leisure facilities: swimming pool, spa, billiards, bowling, gift shops, tea houses, beer brewed on-site, and a Chinese-run casino.

-3. September 8 | Sunday
+3. September 3 | Wednesday

 AM

-• FULL Pyongyang Metro Tour | One of the deepest metro systems in the world with stunning artwork reflecting the name of each station.
-Ride both lines and stop off at smaller stations, rarely visited by tourists.
+• Ride the full Pyongyang Metro | One of the deepest metro systems in the world with stunning artwork reflecting the name of each station.
+Ride the full length of both lines, stopping at every station to get the full experience!

 • Kwangbok Department Store | Exchange for Korean currency and shop with the citizens of Pyongyang!
 Try the snack stand on the first floor for some of Pyongyang’s best local eats.

-• Mt Ryonggak | Enjoy a picnic lunch in this park on the outskirts of Pyongyang and popular with locals.
-Stretch your legs after lunch witha short hike to the top of Mt Ryonggak itself.
+• Mt Ryonggak | Enjoy a picnic lunch in this park on the outskirts of Pyongyang popular with locals.
+Stretch your legs after lunch with a short hike to the top of Mt Ryonggak itself.

 PM